webqit/quantum-js/README.md

 a = 4;
 ```

-The above holds the same if we had `a` in the place of a parameter's *default value*:
+The above holds the same even if we had `a` in the place of a parameter's *default value*:

 ```js
 let a = 2, b = 0;